 Can You File a Personal Injury Action for a Workplace Accident or Illness?

 Under New York Workers’ Compensation laws, employees are generally barred from suing their employers for injuries that occur at work.
 However, workers may be entitled to commence a personal injury action against a negligent third party to recover unreimbursed medical expenses and non-economic damages such as pain and suffering.

 The facts and circumstances of whether a third-party can be held liable for negligence in a personal injury lawsuit for a workplace injury or illness are extremely fact-specific.
 In a construction accident, liability might fall on a third-party such as a subcontractor, engineer, or architect.
 Where workplace-related illnesses are concerned, a products liability lawsuit may be pursued against the manufacturer of a product containing toxins if you can demonstrate a causal link to your illness.
 You may also be able to commence a suit against a third-party who failed to provide adequate safety equipment or training.

 Contact a New York Personal Injury Attorney

 Proving liability in cases involving workplace illnesses or injuries can be extremely complex.
-It’s best to discuss the specific facts and circumstances of your case with an experienced personal injury attorney who can best advise you concerning your legal rights and remedies.
+It’s best to discuss the specific facts and circumstances of your case with an experienced workers’ compensation lawyer who can best advise you concerning your legal rights and remedies.
 A personal injury attorney who handles cases involving workplace injuries and illnesses will know how to properly investigate your claim and ensure that you receive the maximum compensation you’re entitled.